kmiloconk/GrimmchildCoopMod/README.md

 - This version uses Grimmchild's original sprites.
 - When starting a new save, you must leave the game and reload the save once for Grimmchild to appear.
 - Grimmchild's progression and additional features will be expanded in future releases.

+## License

+This project is licensed under the MIT License.

+## Credits

+- Team Cherry for Hollow Knight.
+- Lumafly and the Hollow Knight Modding community.